 Having full-bodied glossy hair is the dream of every woman.
 But, the truth is that regardless of your hair type, grey and thinning strands are part of the ageing process.
 Normally, we can lose between 50 and 100 hairs a day, often without notice, however, if you start to see more strands than usual left on your brush, the parting in your hair is getting wider and you find bald spots, it’s time to see a dermatologist and maybe consider a new haircut.

 According to Cleveland Clinic experts, menopause is a big player in the matter.
 Hair loss during this stage of life is the result of lowered production of oestrogen and progesterone that interfere with the usual hair growth cycle.
 This is the main reason why your strands become much thinner and less in number.
 However, once you’ve ruled out any medical condition, nothing should stop you to improve your lifestyle in order to prevent more damage.
-Stress, poor diet, smoking, chemical treatments as well as a thyroid imbalance, low iron and vitamin D can lead to hair loss, too.
+Stress, poor diet, smoking, chemical treatments as well as thyroid imbalance, low iron and vitamin D can lead to hair loss, too.

 But before you despair, there are steps you can take to strengthen and repair your hair.
 Take note of the following tips for reducing the problem.

 Mind you diet

 A good diet for healthy locks should include a palm-sized amount of protein at every meal, plenty of fruit and vegetables, omega-3s (found in oily fish, nuts and seeds, and dark green leafy vegetables), complex carbs like wholegrain bread, beans and oats, and starchy vegetables like potatoes and parsnips.
 Supplements – especially ones containing iron, vitamins C, B12 and B6- can also help.
 Saw palmetto (SP), a botanical extract with antiandrogenic properties, has gained commercial popularity for its purported benefits on hair regrowth, too.